A Look Inside the Catalogue

 Also in the sale is a collection of more than 500 documents relating to the formation of the Montgomery Improvement Association in the immediate aftermath of Rosa Parks’s momentous defiance, including checks signed by Martin Luther King, Jr.

-Other important material includes a scarce copper slave badge made by John Joseph Lafar, and a previously unrecorded speech by Frederick Douglass titled A Defense of the Negro Race, 1895.
+Other important material includes a scarce copper slave badge made by John Joseph Lafar, and a rare speech by Frederick Douglass titled A Defense of the Negro Race, 1895.
 Letters to Rebecca Primus, whose correspondence made up half of the book Beloved Sisters and Loving Friends, 1999, will also be featured.
 A copy of the proceedings of the 1909 National Negro Conference, which includes Ida B. Wells’s Lynching, Our National Crime, makes its auction debut while two Masonic velvet and silk vests, elaborately embroidered in gold and silver thread and attributed to David Bustill Bowser, round out the sale.

 For more information on the sale, contact a specialist in the Printed & Manuscript African Americana department.